cyber-atlas/cyberatlas.github.io/Blog/gettingstartedwithgit.md

 This is a very good habit to get into.
 Doing so makes it easier to identify a change that broke part of your program and revert to a time when it worked.
 Having many small commits, as opposed to one large one, is also extremely useful later on when you are working with a team.
-Not to mention that you will have more work saved in the cloud in case of an unfortuanate event such as your computer dying or crashing.
+Not to mention that you will have more work saved in the cloud in case of an unfortunate event such as your computer dying or crashing.

+### Further Steps
+---